-The Memorandum and Articles of Association of the Charity permit wide powers for investment subject to such conditions and such consents as may be required by law.
+The Memorandum and Articles of Association of the charity permit wide powers for investment subject to such conditions and such consents as may be required by law.
 The Trustees' current policy for investment is related to the working capital requirements and banking arrangements of the business.

 The Trustees believe that at present the most efficient, flexible and risk averse investment is to retain surpluses as cash.
 The nature of the business cash flow profile dictates that these surpluses are required to fund activities at certain times of the year.
-Any surpluses are currently retained as cash.
+Any surpluses are invested in secure Treasury deposits.